SauliusPetr/Dashboard-design/README.md

 # Dashboard-design
-Dashboard design project from The Odin Project, mainly testing flex-box/grid skills
+Dashboard design project from The Odin Project, mainly for practising flex-box/grid skills.